 Imaging technologies are highly advanced in the health care industry and have become commonplace in diagnosis and treatment.
 Yet managing and consolidating images in the contemporary clinical setting is a challenge.
 Read here about picture archiving systems, integration with electronic health records, image data standards, and storage and distribution issues across widespread networks.

-Advanced diagnostic imaging services provided to Medicare beneficiaries in the office setting, such as CT and MRI, continue to decline.
+The growth of advanced diagnostic imaging services provided to Medicare beneficiaries in the office setting, such as CT and MRI, continues to decline.
 Though the use of these imaging services grew rapidly during the decade starting in 2000, the rate of growth has declined in recent years.

 Three years ago, Cleveland Clinic integrated radiology images into its Epic enterprise electronic health records system.
 During the past 18 months the organization has integrated many other types of images into the EHR as well.
 Though the task is still a work in progress, there are many lessons learned.